Help and advice

 Firstly, you need to focus on what you have, rather than what you don’t have.

-So put aside your lack of experience and portfolio, and focus on your talent, your interest and your hunger to succeed.
+So put aside your lack of experience and portfolio, and focus on your talent, your interest and your knowledge of writing to sell.
 These are all great strengths.

 Potential first clients: